KaalkidanSahele/PackingLogger/README.md

 **COMMANDS**

-When running the file, the program has 3 options:
+When running the file, the program has 4 options: Insert, Delete, Update, Query.
+These are described below.

 **INSERT**